ry-ing/ry-ing.github.io/README.md

 ## Ryan Ing
-##Current research masters student at the University of Sheffield modeling the future surface mass balance of the Juneau Icefield.
+Current research masters student at the University of Sheffield modeling the future surface mass balance of the Juneau Icefield in Alaska.